coderanger/coderanger.net/content/posts/chef-tips.md

 ---
-title: 8 Short Chef Tips
+title: Eight Short Chef Tips
 date: 2015-09-24
 hire_me: Like these Chef tips?
 Hiring Chef engineers or tool developers?
 I'm looking for a new team!
 Check out my <a href="/looking-for-group/">Looking for Group</a> post for details.
 ---